Ache Records

-Ache Records is an independent record label based in Vancouver, British Columbia, Canada.
+Ache Records was an independent record label based in Vancouver, British Columbia, Canada.
 It was started by the musician Andy Dixon around 1999.
 Ache releases music for both Canadian and foreign acts.
 The first release on Ache Records was Hot Hot Heat's release, Hot Hot Heat (1999), a four-song EP.
 Other notable artists to work with Ache include Death from Above 1979, Four Tet, Hrvatski, Konono N°1, and Matmos.

 Ache Records releases albums from disparate genres.
 The University of Saskatchewan newspaper, The Sheaf, says that Ache has an "inconsistency of genres" and the label distances itself from using genres to describe its releases.
 Ache has been described by the Montreal Mirror as having an "uncanny ability to meld seemingly disparate worlds into a cohesive whole".
 Discorder magazine named Ache Records "Label of the Year" for 2004, citing a featured review on Pitchfork Media for Flössin's album Lead Singer, as well as the label's DIV/ORCE 7″ series.

+The label became inactive in 2012.